 - All platforms will work from a single location meaning your product data will be consistent.

-- Easier to scale as launching new products is faster, and expanding to new markets just means creating new channels on the PIM to display the information in a different way, for example, a different language.
+- Easier to scale as launching new products is faster, and expanding to new markets just means creating new channels on the PIM to display the information in a different way, for example, in a different language.

 - Better collaboration across departments as information silos are eliminated.